rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 - Access [Grafana UI](https://grafana.com/) by clicking the Grafana UI icon in the Istio page.
 - Access [Prometheus UI](https://prometheus.io/) by clicking the Prometheus UI icon in the Istio page.
 - Go to a project to [view traffic graph, traffic metrics and manage traffic]({{< baseurl >}}/rancher/v2.x/en/project-admin/istio/).

+## Leveraging Istio in Projects

+After you enable Istio, you can see traphic metrics and a traffic graph on the project level.
+You can see a traffic graph for all namespaces that have Istio sidecar injection enabled.
+For more information, refer to the [Project Administration docs for Istio]]({{< baseurl >}}/rancher/v2.x/en/project-admin/istio/).

 ## Disabling Istio